Volunteer with Habitat

 There are certain age restrictions in volunteering with Habitat for Humanity:

-- Individuals between the ages of 14 and 16 can only work with the volunteer positions located at the Habitat for Humanity office and some home repair (A Brush With Kindness) projects.
+- Individuals between the ages of 14 and 16 can only work with the volunteer positions located at the Habitat for Humanity office and some home repairs projects.

 - Any volunteer over the age of 18 can do any of the various construction-related jobs on the site.